neuromorphs/NIR/paper/03_rnn/README.md

 Please use as many graphs as your platform supports.
 The more data in the paper, the better.

 ## Checklist per simulator

-Examples are available in:
- - `Braille_training_.ipynb` to train a SRNN in snnTorch with optimized hyperparameters
- - `Braille_inference.ipynb` to perform inference with a pre-trained model and export the graph
- - `Norse inference.ipynb` to load a graph into Norse, make some analysis and inference

-### Procedure
+### Procedure to exploit interoperability

 0. Choose whether to use reset by subtraction or reset to zero for the CuBa-LIF neurons of the model
 1. Load the two graphs above
    * **Note:** the graphs use `dt=1e-4`
 3. Use the `ds_test.pt` subset (from the `data` folder) to provide test accuracy.
 Store that as a single number in `<PLATFORM>_accuracy_<MODEL>.npy` (e. g. `norse_accuracy_noDelay_bias_zero.nir`)
 4. Pass the data from the first element in the `ds_test.pt` dataset (`torch.load("data/ds_test.pt")[0][0]`) through the models, and store the output spikes of the first LIF layer (the `"lif1.lif"` node in the graph).
 That data should have (256, 38) output for the `noDelay_bias_zero` graph and (256, 40) for the `noDelay_noBias_subtract` graph.
 Store that in `<PLATFORM>_activity_<MODEL>.npy`.

+### Already available examples

+The following examples can be used to get started with NIR export/import:
+ - `Braille_training_.ipynb` to train a SRNN in snnTorch with optimized hyperparameters
+ - `Braille_inference.ipynb` to perform inference with a pre-trained model and export the graph
+ - `Braille_inference_Rockpool.ipynb` to load a graph into Rockpool and perform inference
+ - `Braille_inference_spinnaker2.py` to load a graph deploying it onto SpiNNaker2 and perform inference
+ - `Braille_inference_Xylo.ipynb` to load a graph deploying it onto Xylo and perform inference
+ - `braille_spyx.ipynb` to load a graph into Spyx and perform inference
+ - `lava_inference.py` to load a graph into Lava and perform inference
+ - `Nengo.ipynb` to load a graph into Nengo and perform inference
+ - `Norse inference.ipynb` to load a graph into Norse, make some analysis and perform inference

 ## *Additional information for training*